Conference Table Shape and Size Seating Guide

 How Big of a Conference Table Do I Need?

 This is an interesting question because it forces you to think about your current and anticipated needs.
-Think about the meetings you typically hold.
-How many attendees do you expect on average?
+Think about the meetings you typically hold and how many attendees you expect on average.
 If you’re usually limited to no more than eight people at any meeting and your room is at least 11′ by 19′, you’ll probably only want an 8-person conference table — or one that’s about 96″ long and 48″ wide.

 Still, you’ll want to keep your scaling goals in mind.
 If you’re planning to grow your business and you have a large enough room, you may want to bump up your conference table to a 10-, 12-or even 14-person size range.